shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-creative-best-practices.md

-This page provides you with a list of best practices, in a question-answer format, to ensure maximum delivery and success for your VAST creatives on the Xandr platform.
+This page provides you with a list of best practices, in a question-answer format, to ensure maximum delivery and success for your VAST creatives on the Microsoft Advertising platform.

-## Has the creative passed the Xandr platform audit?
+## Has the creative passed the Microsoft Advertising platform audit?

 If not, the creative will be ineligible to serve on any SSP inventory.
 See [Creative Standards](creative-standards.md) for more information about audit.